Installation

 sudo podman ps

-sudo systemctl status quad-ops
+sudo systemctl restart my-project-web

 # View logs

-sudo journalctl -u quad-ops -f
+sudo journalctl -u my-project-web

 Docker Compose Tips for Quad-Ops #